creditcardGenius Team

 Let's say you have:

-If you get a balance transfer credit card, you can move those balances over (a total of $2,500).
-Instead of paying around 20% interest on that money, you could be paying as low as 0% (not including the balance transfer fee) if you pay it off within the balance transfer period, which can range between six months and a year.
+If you get a balance transfer credit card, you can transfer those balances over (up to $2,500).
+Instead of paying around 20% interest on that money, you could be paying as low as 0% (not including the balance transfer fee) if you pay it off within the balance transfer period, which can range between three months to a year.

 Let's take a look at an example with some hypothetical numbers.
 You can see how much interest you'd have to pay if you left the balances on the regular credit cards: